Htetaungkyaw71/an-online-shop/README.md

 ## Getting Started

-This is a online shopping application.
+This is an online shopping application.
 Users can create account and sell the products.
 There is no other specification for this application.

 ## Authors